VR and gamification bring a lot of new jobs

 - Gamification - playing for the new job?
-In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
-As part of the recruitment process, candidates should be given the opportunity to check in advance whether their skills meet the requirements of a job (self-assessment).
-On the other hand, online games are used by companies to test candidates' abilities before they are invited for an interview (e-assessment).
-From the company's point of view, this is a good opportunity for 30 percent to see if a candidate is suitable for the advertised job.
-24 Percent are also of the opinion that this can reduce the effort for applications.
-However, 68 percent of companies consider that it is not certain when self-assessing through online games whether the respective candidate actually completed the game himself.
-And, in fact, around 7 percent of jobseekers surveyed said they had ever asked someone to complete an online game as part of a job search for them.
-Overall, fewer than 2,5 percent of companies offer such games on their career website or on social networking platforms.
-A little bigger is the play instinct with the job seekers: 12,9 percent have checked their suitability for an open position before by means of an on-line play.
+In the online games known as “gamification”, requirements and skills are matched in a playful way.
+As part of the recruitment process, the candidates should be given the opportunity to check in advance whether their skills meet the requirements of a job (self-assessment).
+On the other hand, companies use online games to test the skills of the candidates before they are invited to an interview (e-assessment).
+From a company perspective, this is a good opportunity for 30 percent to see whether a candidate is suitable for the advertised position.
+24 percent also believe that this can reduce the effort for applications.
+A disadvantage of 68 percent of companies, however, is that when it comes to self-assessment through online games, it is not certain whether the respective candidate actually completed the game himself.
+In fact, around 7 percent of job seekers surveyed stated that they had ever asked someone to play an online game as part of a job search.
+Overall, less than 2,5 percent of companies offer such games on their careers website or on social networking platforms.
+The job search among job seekers is somewhat greater: 12,9 percent have already checked their suitability for a vacancy using an online game.